Here’s a hypothetical scenario.

 Back to OKRs: what’s so great about them, you might ask?
 And why are they so relevant to start-ups?
 Here’s is why:

 When you have nothing that streamlines your ideas or disciplines them, then your ideas are just as good as headless chickens running around.

-For instance, you might be working at a tech-company.
-And you have just thought of a brilliant idea about designing t-shirts for cheap.
+For instance, you might be working at a tech company.
+And you have just thought of a brilliant idea about designing T-shirts for cheap.
 Now, as fantastic as your idea is, if it doesn’t help you accomplish your personal goals or align with the company goals, it is pretty much pointless.
 Any effort spent on that idea diverts you from working on achieving your objectives and key results.
-Establishing an objective and laying out the key results that you want to achieve ensures that your ideas, thought and processes have a determined focus to them.
+Establishing an objective and laying out the key results that you want to achieve ensures that your ideas, thought, and processes have a determined focus on them.

 You have a set of objectives that you need to meet.
 And so does a colleague.
 At some point, both of you realize that in order to achieve your objectives you need to meet each other halfway.
 While you might initially start to collaborate because you need your colleague’s help to excel, over time, you will realize that in the process of collaborating, you have also begun communicating.